brewinn/Roadrunner-CellCounter/README.md

 - [X] Dataset reading
 - [X] Preprocessing of datasets
-    - One preprocessing method has been implemented, and may be modified as necessary
 - [ ] Implementation of methods
     - [X] Basic CNN
+    - [X] FCRN
+    - [X] NALU-FCRN
     - [ ] Other models
 - [ ] Result collection and analysis

 ## How to Contribute

-The project is not currently open to outside contributors.

 This project is conceived as part of the AI class for UTSA.
 This prohibits additional contributors during the first few months of the project.
-Once this period has passed, the project will be open to more collaborators.
+Once this period has passed, the project will be open amendments.

 ## Project Status

 Work-in-progress.
-Basic features are on the way.
+Several models have been implemented, and the dataset may be preprocessed and filtered.